joshbegley/nyt-latest/previous.md

 `Did JD Vance privately agree with the pope on the Iran war while publicly fighting with him?
 Ross Douthat asks the vice president on “Interesting Times.”`\
 https://www.nytimes.com/video/opinion/100000010968359/jd-vance-im-not-fighting-with-the-pope.html

-**Three Medals of Honor to Be Awarded to Vietnam and Afghanistan Veterans**\
+**Three Medals of Honor Awarded to Vietnam and Afghanistan Veterans**\
-`Two Force Recon Marines are set to receive the medal on Thursday for their actions more than 50 years ago, alongside an Army officer who showed exceptional bravery in 2012.`\
+`Two Force Recon Marines received the medal on Thursday for their actions more than 50 years ago, alongside an Army officer who showed exceptional bravery in 2012.`\
 https://www.nytimes.com/2026/06/18/us/politics/trump-medals-of-honor.html

 **These World Cup Tourists Loving American Food Aren’t All What They Seem**\